BlueWhaleYT/CodeStudio/textmate/README.md

 | Black | #272727 |

 ## Get started
-The action you only do is that replace the relative colors from Material Palenight to Material Light, you can find the Material Palenight file in `/storage/emulated/0/CodeStudio/textmate/themes/`
+The action you only need to do is that replacing the relative colors from Material Palenight to Material Light, you may find the Material Palenight file in `/storage/emulated/0/CodeStudio/textmate/themes/`.
+Copy its content and paste it to `MaterialLight.tmTheme` after forking this repository.
+Thereby modify it and start a pull request for it.